-Steven’s practice is directed towards business protection, with particular experience in dealing with issues arising from employment contracts; breach of confidence; partnerships; restrictive covenants; and shareholder rights/obligations.
+Steven’s practice is directed towards business protection.
+He has particular experience of dealing with issues arising from employment contracts, breach of confidence, partnerships, restrictive covenants, and shareholder rights/obligations.
 He is regularly instructed by both national and international companies including banks, airlines, construction companies, car manufacturers and those within the financial services industry.
 Steven also represents directors, company secretaries, office holders and shareholders, as well as individuals in disputes with corporate bodies and other individuals.

 A summary of recent work can be found below:

 Directors’ Contracts & Duties

 Steven represents directors and companies in matters relating to bonuses; breach of fiduciary duties; claw-backs; misuse of confidential information; removal; and restrictive covenants.
 Due to Steven’s strong employment law background, he is also regularly instructed to represent both companies and individuals in contractual negotiations.

 Examples of recent work include:

-Steven has considerable experience in dealing with cases involving the drafting and enforcement of restrictive covenants.
+Steven has considerable experience in dealing with cases involving the enforcement of restrictive covenants.
 He is often instructed to seek/resist injunctions and damages in both the High Court, as well as being instructed to provide advice during mediation.

 Steven regularly advises individuals and companies on the rights, roles and duties of shareholders.
 This includes both contentious and non-contentious issues such as share sale agreements, minority shareholder’s rights and unfair prejudice petitions.